twopercentjazz/CSB310_AltLangProj/README.md

 > This contains classes that represent ASCII and Unicode character encodings.
 It provides regular
 > expression functionality that may be used from any platform or language that runs within the .NET
 > framework.
 I used this library for regular expressions by using the Regex class and the Replace
 > and Match methods.
-I used these to aid in cleaning the data that was parsed from the cells csv file.
+I used these to aid in cleaning the data that was parsed from the csv file.
 > </pre>
 > <pre>
 > System.Collections